Blackfell/blackfell.github.io/_posts/2019-06-23-Lets-Talk-Passwords.md

 ## What do I have to lose?

-Passwords let the right people get access to the right information on a device or service, by taking advantage of a shared secret.
-When we think about securing our accounts, we can forget to take a second to really think about what accounts we have and what the impact would be if they were broken into.
-Social media passwords may protect a lot of personal information, but may be less important than bank passwords, which protect your livelihood.
+Your social media passwords may protect a lot of personal information, but may be less important than bank passwords, which protect your livelihood.
 The impact of a password compromise is important to consider because your protections may not be **proportionate**; simply, you may be under protecting one account, whilst overprotecting another.

 Take a brief moment and think about the number of accounts you have, where they are and how important you think each is; how would you *feel* if someone else had control of an account?

 Seem like a lot to think about?
 Don't worry we'll have tools for managing that later!

-## A note on account structure and why your email is probably king
+## A note on account dependencies and why your email is probably king

-When considering impacts, it's also important to think about your account structure, because some accounts lead to others; for most people this means email.
-Say you used your email account to set up Facebook, access to your email account can be used to reset your Facebook password;   maybe you use 'log in with Facebook' regularly, in that case, maybe you need to focus on Facebook the most.
+When considering impacts, it's also important to think about how your accounts are linked, because some accounts may lead to others; for most people this means email.
+Say you used your email account to set up Facebook, access to your email account can be used to reset your Facebook password.
+ON the other hand, maybe you use 'log in with Facebook' regularly, in that case, maybe you need to focus on Facebook the most, because it protects a lot of your acounts.

 This will vary person to person, but the simplest way to think about this is best, focus on those key players; you probably don't need big lists and diagrams here!